John Andrew Ross: Federal judicial service

-After applying for a vacant federal district court seat, United States Senator Claire McCaskill personally interviewed Ross on March 13, 2010.
+After he applied for a vacant federal district court seat, United States Senator Claire McCaskill personally interviewed Ross on March 13, 2010.
 On December 1, 2010, President Barack Obama nominated Ross to fill the vacancy created by the decision by Judge Charles Alexander Shaw to take senior status at the end of 2009.
 The Senate confirmed Ross by unanimous consent on September 20, 2011.
 He received his judicial commission on October 11, 2011.
+Ross took senior status on June 9, 2023.